 8. The Golden Toad

-For most of its existence, the species remained underground, surfacing only for a few days in order to reproduce.
-Seeing these frogs must have been a fantastic sight to behold due to their bright gold color, but it is now only available in textbooks and on the internet because they will never longer be found in the forest as well as in years ahead.
+Seeing these frogs must have been stunning due to their bright gold color.
+Unfortunately, it is now only available in textbooks and on the internet because they are extinct.

-Due to a lack of suitable habitat, global warming, and a limited population, the species’ numbers have steadily declined over the years, and it has now been unfortunately proclaimed extinct.
+It is suspected that Chytridiomycosis, a lethal skin illness and an infectious disease that kills amphibians, was among the cause of the extinction.
+Also, due to a lack of suitable habitat, global warming, and a limited population, the species’ numbers steadily declined.
+It has now been unfortunately declared extinct.

-From southern New York and Wisconsin all the way to the Gulf of Mexico, its brilliant feathers of the only species of parrot native to the eastern United States and formerly flew in were found in old forests along rivers from southern New York and Wisconsin to the Gulf of Mexico.
+Carolina Parakeet was found from southern New York and Wisconsin all the way to the Gulf of Mexico.
+This parrot species had brilliant feathers.
+It was only native to the eastern United States and was found in old forests along rivers from southern New York and Wisconsin to the Gulf of Mexico.

 On February 21, 1918, a male named Incas died within a year of his mate Lady Jane at the Cincinnati Zoological Garden, officially bringing the species to an end.
-The last wild living of this bird was killed in Florida’s Okeechobee County, and the last captive pair perished at the Cincinnati Zoological Garden in 1918.
+The last wild living of this bird was killed in Florida’s Okeechobee County.

-Natural catastrophes such as fires and floods, in addition to human hunting, could have fragmented the birds’ habitat, resulting in extinction.
-Aside from that, deadly diseases have decimated the population of these once-prolific birds.
+Additionally, natural catastrophes, including fires and floods, could have fragmented the birds’ habitat, resulting in extinction.
+Deadly diseases also decimated the population of these once-prolific birds.

 See Related: Yellow-Eared Parrot